magenta-aps/os2borgerpc-kiosk-image/docs/source/install_setup.md

 install the browser and setup minimum GUI capabilities.

-When this script has run successfully, you can configure Chromium to start automatically on boot and configure the start URL and time delay as needed.
+When this script has run successfully, you can configure Chromium to start automatically on boot and configure the start page as needed.
 You do this by running the script called "OS2borgerPC Kiosk - Chromium Autostart".

-In this script, you must specify the following six parameters:

-* `delay` - a delay time before Chromium is started.
-* `url` - the start URL for your kiosk, e.g. an OS2display site.
-* `width` - the width (X) component of the desired screen resolution, e.g.
-  "1980".
-The default value "auto" will make the computer attempt to determine the correct value automatically.
-* `height` - the height component of the desired screen resolution, e.g.
-  "1080".
-The default value "auto" will make the computer attempt to determine the correct value automatically.
-* `orientation` - the orientation or rotation of the screen.
-Possible values are `normal`, `right`, `left` or `inverted`.
-* `Keyboard shortcut lockdown` - whether to block certain keyboard shortcuts.
-  Possible values are `0: No keyboard shortcut lockdown`, `1: Lock keyboard shortcuts except print, refresh and zoom` and `2: Lock all keyboard shortcuts`

-If specified manually, the width and height parameters must correspond to the preferred (maximum) screen resolution of your monitor.
+For more information about these scripts, read their descriptions on the admin system.

 # Advanced topics (not relevant for most people)